Safety in Morocco

 Morocco is perfect for year round travel thanks to its wide variety of temperatures.
 The climate ranges from the snow- capped mountains to the Sahara desert.
 Daily sunshine hours range from 6 in the winter in the North to 13 hours in the desert.
 The north coast has a Mediterranean style climate being generally hot and sunny in the summer months.
 The hot temperatures cool extensively in the breeze of the Atlantic coast and the climate grows drier and hotter as you move south.

-A So Morocco Tour will usually mean travelling through a number of different micro-climates and we strongly advise you to come prepared for all eventualities.
+Spring and autumn are the most popular times to visit with temperatures usually sitting between 20 and 30 degrees though but we stress that a So Morocco Tour will usually mean travelling through a number of different micro-climates and we strongly advise you to come prepared for all eventualities.

 In Morocco, people greet each other by touching their heart and saying “Salam Aleikum” which means “peace be with you.”